dwymark/pcfg-ambiguity-metrics/README.md

 # pcfg-ambiguity-metrics
 A program for training NLTK's PCFG on the Penn Treebank and passing sentences to it afterwards to check the top n parses.
-The goal of this project is to test if PCFGs can be a good tool for detecting sentence ambiguity based on the size of the margin between the probabilities of the top two returned parses.
-The claim is that the top two parses of ambiguous sentences should return probabilities that fall within a much closer margin than those for unambiguous sentences.
+The goal of this project is to test the claim that the top two parses of "clearly" ambiguous sentences should return probabilities that fall within a much closer margin than those for seemingly unambiguous sentences.
 In the current version, sentences must be less than 7 words to finish in a reasonable amount of time.
-This is an ongoing project that is always being improved.
+This is an ongoing project.
 It can be run as follows:

 ```python